AhmadAzab/MSIC-Paper/README.md

-# MSIC-Paper
+# MSIC: Malware Spectrogram Image Classification Paper

-NOTE:Using this code, you agree to cite the following paper "MSIC: Malware Spectrogram Image Classification".
+**"NOTE:Using this code, you agree to cite the following paper "MSIC: Malware Spectrogram Image Classification"**

 Codes to be found in this repository: